kuba565/point-of-sale/README.md

  * Tested on Windows 10

 # How to run:
- * run all tests in test directory
+ * use "mvn test" command to run all tests

 # Task requirements are all covered in aforementioned tests.